muskansinghal14/Accenture-Data-Analytics-Job-Simulation/README.md

 2) Completed a simulation focused on advising a hypothetical social media client as a Data Analyst at Accenture.

-3) Cleaned, modeled, and analyzed 7 datasets to uncover insights into content trends to inform strategic decisions✨💻
+3) Cleaned, modelled, and analyzed 7 datasets to uncover insights into content trends to inform strategic decisions✨💻

 4) Prepared a PowerPoint deck and video presentation to communicate key insights for the client and internal stakeholders📄📈